Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 Pretty close to phi+ if I do say so myself!
 Super normal day otherwise.
 Left everything setup all day, taking it down right now (1530).

+AHHH!
+In my hurry to be on time I accidentally turned on the room lights for ~30 seconds before turning off the detectors so I had to boot up the CCU monitor again.
+Nothing is broken it looks like!
+THANK GOD!

 ## 6/27/23
 MP: A, R